Vyral/amy-kite-recruiting/_drafts/whats-the-right-number-of-open-house-signs.md

 {% include youtube.html %}

-How many open house signs should you have?
-As many as possible.
+<center>How many open house signs should you have?
+As many as possible.</center>

 How many signs should you use for your open house?
 In my opinion, you should have as many as possible.